pure-data/pure-data/README.txt

     http://msp.ucsd.edu/Pd_documentation/index.htm

-If you download and unpack Pd, you will also find the Manial locally in the file "doc/1.manual/index.htm".
+If you download and unpack Pd, you will also find the Manual locally in the file "doc/1.manual/index.htm".

 Linux (or FreeBSD): In some Linux installations you can download Pd via "apt-get